HRES-345-119

 Who is hurt

-No group is directly or materially harmed by this resolution.
+No group is materially harmed by this resolution.
 There are no regulatory burdens, spending changes, or legal obligations created.
+A small amount of congressional floor and committee time is consumed that could be used for other legislative business.

 Supporters argue